3 Day Split Solo Travel Itinerary (2023)

 You’ll also find beaches within walking distance that are free to access.
 Many, if not all, beaches in and around Split have lounge chairs and umbrellas to rent and bars on the beach ideal for having that afternoon cocktail in the sun.

-- 9am – Wander Old Town.
-Make sure to see Marmont Street, Pjaca Square, and Fruits Square.
+- Wander Old Town, Marmont Street, Pjaca Square, and Fruits Square.

-- 11:30am – Have an early lunch in Old Town at any outdoor spot of your choosing.
+- Lunch in Old Town at any outdoor spot of your choosing.

-- 9:30pm – Wander Old Town to the Riva waterfront for more music, drinks and people watching.
+- Wander Old Town and Riva waterfront for music, drinks and people watching.